Join a Committee

 DFI Technical Committee Member Responsibilities

 DFI currently has 23 technical committees each of which has its own purpose and mission.
+DFI recommends joining no more than 4-5 committees to substantially contribute and participate in each.
 As a voluntary member of one or more of these committees, your responsibilities are as follows:

 - Attend as many committee meetings as possible.